kyberdrb/Linux_utils_and_gists/update_arch/README.md

-TODO finalize formatting of 'utils' scripts

-TODO move comments from pacman.conf into the script - GPG configuration part

 TODO move to a separate repo

+TODO update Arch Linux installation guide - pacman setup, updating, link to pacman.conf to the new repo

 # Arch Linux Updater